-Even if Ward is not terminated by June 30, directors nominated by TPG-Axon - which has been agitating for Ward's removal since November - will be given majority control of the board.
+Even if Ward is not terminated by June 30, directors nominated by TPG-Axon will be given majority control of the board.
 A source familiar with TPG-Axon said the hedge fund's position on Ward has not changed.

-Ward is eligible to receive a "golden parachute" payment of more than $90 million if he is terminated without cause, according to SEC filings.
+Ward is eligible to receive compensation worth more than $90 million if he is terminated without cause, according to SEC filings.
 If he is fired for cause, he will not receive any payments from the company.

 'VICTORY FOR ACTIVISTS'